HADHRI/PTS_Project/README.md

 - Implementation of a method to refresh the adjency matrix
 - Implementation of A star Algorithm
 - Comparing the A star with Djikistra Algorithm
+- Solve a problem with  Java heap space while creating a city of more than 200*200
+- Add Game view, Game manager, Car and Button classes
+- Display the city with JAVA Swing
+- Add function to set the destination dynamically
+- Add button "add a normal car"
+- Add button "add an Accident"
+- Add button "delete an Accident"
+- Add Traffic-light classe to change dynamically the color for all Traffic lights

 What we are actually doing:

--Solve a problem with  Java heap space while creating a city of more than 200*200 .
-  (We have put out heap to the max on intellij , Until now we cannot proceed with a city with more than 200*200)
+- Display informations about the selected car
+- Add button "add a bot car"